My cake journey began when a friend asked if I would fly 3,000 miles to bake her a cake for her wedding.

 Three years after moving to California and one son later we moved back to Connecticut where "Lorelie's Luscious Cakes" was born. (pictured below) From this humble kitchen came hundreds of cakes and desserts for various events and celebrations.

 Working in many professional kitchens has been a wonderful experience, especially the years at the Inn (pictured to the right)

 This was probably the most exciting and challenging of all as there were three banquet halls and all of the cakes and desserts came from this central location.

 Although I loved the Inn eventually it was time to find another way to create a business around my passion for baking and decorating.

 For me building this website was the solution.
 Now I can continue to bake and decorate on a small scale and make a living online while lending a helping hand.

 In 2004 I was very excited when the Connecticut Chef's Association gave the "Blue Ribbon" and the "Directors Choice" Award to my fondant design. (pictured below)

-My ebook is designed to help people who are just starting on their cake journey.
-I would love for you to take a peek to see how it has helped so many cake decorators, hobbyists and professionals.
+My ebooks are designed to help people who are just starting on their cake journey.
+I would love for you to take a peek to see how they has helped so many cake decorators, hobbyists and professionals.

 If you don't have the time or the inclination to make your own cake and you're in the New York, Connecticut, Massachusetts area, consider an exclusive one of a kind creation by Wedding Cakes For You.
-See pricing and the mouthwatering choice of flavors.
+See the Gallery See pricing and the mouthwatering choice of flavors.